Current Restoration Project

 Evaluating harvest of bay scallops

 The recreational harvest of bay scallops will be assessed by FWRI researchers to help them evaluate harvest pressure and the population size of bay scallops in the Florida Panhandle.
-The scientists will use 2 primary methods during the 3-month recreational harvesting season to evaluate recreational use:
+In the beginning of this project, scientists monitored harvest efforts in Gulf, Franklin, Taylor, and Dixie counties.
+Now, as the project comes to an end, monitoring efforts are concentrated in Gulf County.
+The scientists use 2 primary methods during the recreational harvesting season to evaluate harvest efforts:

-Scientists will count boats in areas open to bay scallop harvest by conducting both aerial surveys and visual surveys on the water.
-Additionally, researchers will count trailers in the parking lots of marinas near areas open to bay scallop harvest. - Surveys of scallopers
+Scientists count boats in areas open to bay scallop harvest by conducting surveys on the water.
+Additionally, researchers count trailers in the parking lots of marinas near areas open to bay scallop harvest. - Surveys of scallopers

 How will FWRI scientists know if these restoration efforts work to help enhance bay scallop populations in the Panhandle?